laanayabdrzak/Mobile-Application-Guidelines-V1/README.md

 Category | Key Issues
 ------------ | -------------
-Authentication and Authorization | - Failing to authenticate in occasionally connected scenarios. \n- Failing to authorize in occasionally-connected scenarios
+Authentication and Authorization | - Failing to authenticate in occasionally connected scenarios. <br>- Failing to authorize in occasionally-connected scenarios

 ## Key Design Principles